cloudmesh-community/fa18-523-88/technologies/chapters/tech/activemq.md

 | keywords | Inter process communication Collectives |

-The ActiveMQ project was created in 2004 by LogicBlaze.
-In 2007 the ActiveMQ code was donated to the Apache Software Foundation with the original developers committed to developing and expanding the codebase.

 Apache ActiveMQ is a powerful open source messaging and Integration Patterns server [@www-activeMQ].
 It is a message oriented middleware (MOM) for the Apache Software Foundation that provides high